beakerbrowser/unwalled.garden/bookmark.md

  - The title and tags are limited to 280 characters.
  - The description is limited to 560 characters.
  - The tags field is used to help improve search and discovery.
-It is a list of searchable words separated by spaces.
+It is a list of searchable words.
+ - Tags must match the regex `^[A-Za-z][A-Za-z0-9-_?]*$` and are limited to 100 characters.